Guest House/Tea House

 Sagarmatha National Park as the Attraction of Everest Trek

-Apart from the Everest view, this trek gives you many other experiences.
+Apart from the Everest view, the trekking in Nepal gives you many other experiences.
 The flora and fauna of Sagarmatha National Park are equally rewarding.
 You can find around 118 species of birds and 26 species of butterflies.

 You can have the occasional glimpses of birds like Himalayan monal, blood pheasants plus red-billed and yellow-billed chough.
 Himalayan black bear, snow leopard, musk deer, mountain foxes, martens, etc. has been see while walking along the dense forests.